HilscherAutomation/netPI-opcua-server/README.md

 STEP 2: Compile the OPC UA server.
 Click either `Compile unsecure ...` or `Compile secure ...` to start compilation.
 Watch the error log output on the next page.

-STEP 3: Press `Run` to start the OPC UA server.
+STEP 3: Press `Run ...` to start the OPC UA server.

 A repeated procedure will stop a currently running server while a new one is spawned.
 A container restart will automatically start the last compiled server.